infinitered/ignite/docs/quick-start/getting-started.md

-# Getting Started with Ignite and React Native
+# Getting Started with Ignite CLI and React Native

-Welcome to Ignite, the ideal starting app for React Native, best practices, generators, and more.
-This page will walk you through installing Ignite and using Ignite to generate a React Native Project.
+Welcome to Ignite CLI, a command line tool for generating React Native projects, components, and more.
+This page will walk you through installing Ignite CLI and using Ignite CLI to generate a React Native Project.

-To use Ignite, you will need to install React Native.
+To use Ignite CLI, you will need to install React Native.
 The best way to install React Native is to follow the React Native installation instructions found on official React Native website, [here](http://facebook.github.io/react-native/docs/getting-started.html).
 These instructions will walk your through installing React Native on your specific platform.

 You will also need to have Node 7.6+ installed.
 We recommend using [n](https://github.com/tj/n) to manage node versions.
 If you already use [nvm](https://github.com/creationix/nvm) and would like to switch, follow [these steps](./nvm-to-n.md).

-## Installing Ignite 2.0
+## Installing Ignite CLI

-Installing Ignite is easy with one simple terminal command:
+Installing Ignite CLI is easy with one simple terminal command:

 ```
 npm install -g ignite-cli